 It shall rule on admissions and exclusion of members as well as on the amount of annual membership fees.
 It may delegate authority for specified missions or projects.
-It approves each year the accounts of the Council within six months of the end of the financial year, and vote on the provisional budget, the General Assembly ratifying these acts during its ordinary sessions.
+It approves each year the accounts of the Council within six months of the end of the financial year, and vote on the provisional budget, the General Assembly ratifying these acts.

-In order to assist it in its work the Board of Governors may designate any committees, regional and other working groups and task forces that it deems appropriate and name their members.
+In order to assist it in its work the Board of Governors may designate any committees, working groups or task forces that it deems appropriate and shall name their members.